-- Clean with the vacuum cleaner. - Clean with a foam for synthetic fabrics (please refer to the product instructions).
+- Clean with the vacuum cleaner. - Clean with synthetic foam (please refer to the product instructions).

 If you can remove the fabric:

 - Hand wash with an ordinary washing powder at 30° C.

 In both cases, dry cleaning is possible.
 Remove the stains as soon as possible with a damp rag.